k5iogura/ImageNet_Utils/README.md

   but 'crane' words represents twice on web page, so modify it.

 - word.inet.txt
-  from pjreddie web site via wget.
+  original file 'words.txt' from pjreddie web site via wget.
-  but 'crane' words represents twice on web page, so modify it.
+  but 'crane' words is represented twice on web page, so modify it.

 **Notice**
 imagenet dataset has duplicated definitions of 'crane'.